How to Enable USB Debugging on a Locked Android Phone

 Enabling USB debugging on a locked phone is a critical operation, especially for developers and technology enthusiasts.
 Although there are multiple ways to enable USB debugging on a locked phone, some methods may require more complicated steps or professional technical knowledge.

-In this case, DroidKit, as a simple and efficient tool, can help users easily unlock their phones, bypass lock screen restrictions, and quickly enable USB debugging, so that users can more conveniently perform operations such as data transfer and application debugging.
+In this case, iMobie DroidKit, as a simple and efficient tool, can help users easily unlock their phones, bypass lock screen restrictions, and quickly enable USB debugging, so that users can more conveniently perform operations such as data transfer and application debugging.

 Free Download